BluBloos/Portable-Programming-Language/docs/README.md

 The .c/cpp files within the PPL dir/ are ad-hoc examples to showcase the PPL language.

 Currently, the language is being designed.
-These are working examples.
+These are draft examples.

 Please find a browsable version of these files at https://blubloos.github.io/Portable-Programming-Language/.